Important qusetions of AI Project Cycle

 Q. 1.
 What do you understand by Machine Learning?

-Machine Learning is a subset of Artificial Intelligence which enables machines to improve at tasks with experience (data).
+A. Machine Learning is a subset of Artificial Intelligence which enables machines to improve at tasks with experience (data).
 The intention of Machine Learning is to enable machines to learn by themselves using the provided data and make accurate Predictions/ Decisions.

 OR